notuntoward/ref/obsidian/Obsidian Share Vault/lit/refwrangle/Zotero to Obsidian to RAG.md

 you may see some RapidFuzz warnings, but [perplexity says they don't matter](https://www.perplexity.ai/search/i-m-running-some-javascript-in-vZ5gnVgrTt.HqqKflbNg1g?11=d&3=d#17).
 #### Installing the executable as a Windows Service
-**So far, this doesn't work**: the zotero sie just times out, and AI has been pretty useless.
+**So far, this doesn't work**: the zotero sender just times out, and AI has been useless about what is wrong.

+Install Service
 When the above is done, go to an *admin terminal in the proper python environment*, and run this python script to install it as a windows service, that will restart at boot, or if the executable crashes.

 ```
 python zotero_to_obsidian_note_receiver_installer.py install
 ```

-To start it right after install (do this when you change the listener, etc.)
+To start it right after install (do this when you change the receiver , etc.)

 ```
 python zotero_to_obsidian_note_receiver_installer.py start
 ```
+##### Check the service account Permissions:
+1. Open Services (press Win+R, type services.msc, press Enter)
+2. Find your "Zotero to Obsidian Service"
+3. Right-click and select Properties
+4. Go to the "Log On" tab to see which account the service uses
+5. Change service account (recommended):
+6. In the same Properties dialog, "Log On" tab
+7. Select "This account" instead of "Local System account"
+8. Enter your Windows username and password
+9. Click Apply and restart the service
+##### Grant network permissions (if keeping Local System):
+Windows 11 Home

+Enable Group Policy and Local Security Policy on Home Edition If you're using Windows 11 Home, you can enable these tools manually:

+1. Download the GPEdit Enabler script from [here](https://github.com/Coleisforrobot/gpedit-enabler) (I downloaded the .exe, not the .bat)
+2. Extract the .bat file and run it as Administrator.
+3. Restart your computer.

+After restarting, press Win + R, type secpol.msc, and check if it opens.

+Only works on Windows 11 Pro
+1. Open Local Security Policy (press Win+R, type secpol.msc, press Enter)
+2. Navigate to Security Settings → Local Policies → User Rights Assignment
+3. Find "Network Service" and ensure "Local System" is includedSet up the necessary permissions
-To uninstall (remove from Windows Registry):
+4. To uninstall (remove from Windows Registry):
+#### Removing the webhook receiver service

 ```
 python zotero_to_obsidian_note_receiver_installer.py remove